jpgsaraceni/suricate-bank/README.md

 go mod download
 ```

 Then run all unit and integration tests (you will need [Docker](https://www.docker.com/) installed.
-I had some trouble with permissions on Linux, [this](https://stackoverflow.com/questions/48568172/docker-sock-permission-denied) fixed it for me.):
+I had some trouble with permissions on Linux, [this](https://stackoverflow.com/questions/48568172/docker-sock-permission-denied) fixed it for me):

 ```shell
 go test ./...